 For additional information, click here

-The iP 1520 provides AC line protection and filtration across hot, neutral and ground.
+The iP 1520 provides AC line protection across hot and neutral with no ground contamination.

 This power module features three levels of on and off control, to provide fail safe operation in the event of a system or network malfunction.